Philodendron ‘Autumn’ aka. Copper Birds Nest Philodendron

 These philodendron prefer moderate ambient temperature conditions and will thrive when kept in an area which maintains a temperature range of 50-80˚F (12-27˚C).
 When keeping your plant outside of this temperate bracket for prolonged periods of time you can expect it to develop health issues or seize growing.

 This particular Philodendron will grow and perform best in humidity levels above 40%, providing a higher humidity will assist with new growth.
-For tips on how you can increase the humidity for your plant click here.
+For tips on how you can increase humidity make sure to read our humidity tips for indoor plants.

 You should water your Philodendron once the top inch of soil feels dry.
 When watering your plant be sure to water the entire surface to help prevent leaf problems from dry soil spots.
 Aside from solely relying on the watering frequency to tell when your plant is thirsty, like other philodendron a tell tale sign that your Autumn Philodendron needs water is drooping leaves.
 Just be cautious as drooping leaves can also be a sign of over-watering.